sdmx-twg/vtl/v2.1/docs/user_manual/foreword.rst

-The high number and wide impact of comments and suggestions induced a high workload on the VTL TF, which agreed to proceed in two steps for the publication of the final documentation, taking also into consideration that some first VTL implementation initiatives had already been launched.
-The first step, the current one, is dedicated to fixing some high-priority features and making them as much stable as possible.
+The high number and wide impact of comments and suggestions induced a high workload on the VTL TF, which agreed to proceed in two steps for the publication of the final documentation.
+The first step has been dedicated to fixing some high-priority features and making them as much stable as possible; given the high number of changes, it was decided that the new version should be considered as a major one and thus named VTL 2.0.

-A second step, scheduled for the next period, is aimed at acknowledging and fixing other features considered of minor impact and priority, which will be added hopefully without affecting either the features already published in this documentation, or the possible relevant implementations.
-Moreover, taking into account the number of very important new features that have been introduced in this version in respect to the VTL 1.0, it was agreed that the current VTL version should be considered as a major one and thus named VTL 2.0.
+The second step, taking also into consideration that some VTL implementation initiatives are already in place, is aimed at acknowledging and fixing other features considered of minor impact and priority, without affecting the features already published or the possible relevant implementations.
+In parallel with the work for designing the new VTL version, the task force has been involved in the SDMX implementation of VTL, aiming at defining formats for exchanging rules and developing web services to retrieve them;
+the new features have been included in the SDMX 3.0 package.

-The VTL 2.1 package contains the general VTL specifications, independently of the possible implementations of other standards; it includes:
+The present VTL 2.1 package contains the general VTL specifications, independently of the possible implementations of other standards; it includes:

 a) The User Manual, highlighting the main